Discovering Niche Perfumeries in Paris

 Pick of Niche Perfumeries in Paris

-I couldn’t go into them all, so I’ve drawn up my top five of these neighbouring Parisian perfumeries and why I loved them, as well as adding an occasional note about one of their latest launches – some obviously timed for Christmas.
+I couldn’t go into them all, so I’ve drawn up my top five of these neighbouring Parisian perfumeries and why I loved them.

 45, rue des Archives, 75003, Paris